ekramteyeb/todo-app-api/README.md

 -uses can read, edit , delete only thier own todos -password encryption
 -a user can create multiple todos
--a todo is owen by a user
+-a todo is owend by a user
+_a status
+query param can be included to return only todos of specific status

-##Required  to install :
+## Required  to install :
 - php
 - composer
 - laravel framework